jamesquinlan/dsc-techstack/topics/git.md

 The new branch that gets created will be the reference to the current state of your repository.

 It is good to create a **development** branch to improve your code, add new experimental features, and similar.
-Then, after developing and testing these new features to ensure they do not have any bugs and can be used, you can merge them to the master branch.
+Then, after developing and testing these new features to ensure they do not have any bugs and can be used, you can merge them to the main branch.